EDUCBA

 Introduction to Indexes in Hive

-Indexes are a pointer or reference to a record in a table as in relational databases.
+Indexes are a pointer or reference to a table record, as in relational databases.
 Indexing is a relatively new feature in Hive.
-In Hive, the index table is different than the main table.
-Indexes facilitate in making query execution or search operation faster.
-However, storing indexes require disk space and creating an index involves cost.
+In the Hive, the index table is different than the main table.
+Indexes facilitate making query execution or search operation faster.
+However, storing indexes requires disk space, and creating an index involves cost.
 So, the use of indexes may not always be of any benefit.
-“EXPLAIN” query must be checked to evaluate the benefit through a query execution plan.
-Indexing in hive makes large dataset analysis relatively quicker by better query performance on operations.
+The “EXPLAIN” query must be checked to evaluate the benefit through a query execution plan.
+Indexing in Hive makes large dataset analysis relatively quicker by better query performance on operations.

 Why do we need Indexes?

-There are two types of indexing in Hive:
+There are two types of indexing in the Hive:

 • Bitmap Indexing: This is used with columns having a few distinct values.
 It is known to store both the indexed column’s value and the list of rows as a bitmap.
 From Hive V0.8.0 onwards, the bitmap index handler is built-in in Hive.

-• Compact Indexing: This type of indexing is known to store the column value and storage blockid.
+• Compact Indexing: This type of indexing is known to store the column value and storage block.

 Configuration Properties